Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Model selection in Statistical Learning

 \subsection{Target model and estimation errors}

-The motivation for learning via model selection is presented in Figure \ref{paradigms}, in which the ellipses represent some models in $\mathbb{C}(\mathcal{H})$, and their area is proportional to their complexity, given for example by VC dimension.
-Assume that $\mathcal{H}$ is all we have to learn on, and we are not willing to consider any hypothesis outside $\mathcal{H}$.
-Then, if we could choose, we would like to learn on $\mathcal{M}^{\star}$: \textit{the least complex model in $\mathbb{C}(\mathcal{H})$ which contains a target hypothesis $h^{\star}$}.
+The motivation for learning via model selection stems from a trade-off inherent to the models in $\mathbb{C}(\mathcal{H})$: simpler models, e.g., those with lower VC dimension, tend to allow more accurate estimation, but at the risk of not containing a hypotheses that performs as well as the best one available in $\mathcal{H}$.
+In this context, assume that $\mathcal{H}$ is all we have to learn on, and we are not willing to consider any hypotheses outside $\mathcal{H}$.
+Then, if we could choose, we would like to learn on $\mathcal{M}^{\star}$: \textit{the least complex model in $\mathbb{C}(\mathcal{H})$ which contains a target hypotheses $h^{\star}$}.
 We call $\mathcal{M}^{\star}$ the target model.

 In order to formally define the target model, we need to consider equivalence classes of models, as it is not possible to differentiate some models with the concepts of Statistical Learning Theory.
 Define in $\mathbb{C}(\mathcal{H})$ the equivalence relation given by